Skip to main content

 required

 The gross amount to transfer, in the token’s native units (accounting for decimals).
 For example, 1_000_000n for 1 USDC (6 decimals).
-Protocol fees and Token-2022 transfer fees are subtracted from this amount before the ETA is credited.
+Protocol fees and Token-2022 transfer fees are subtracted from this amount before the encrypted balance is credited.

 options.optionalData

-32 bytes of arbitrary metadata stored with the deposit.
-Defaults to all zeros.
+32 bytes of caller metadata stored with the deposit.
+Defaults to 32 zero bytes.
+Must be a pre-hashed or pre-encrypted 32-byte value — never store plaintext identifiers.

 Return Value